Man whose confrontation with anti-gay street preachers ended in broken bones says he'd do it again | CBC News

 Justin Morissette says he was 'moved to tears' when male nurse thanked him for 'sticking up' for LGBT people

-He says a group of preachers were amplifying anti-gay rhetoric, blasting it in the rainbow-festooned Davie Street village.

-So the 33-year-old Sportsnet 650 radio broadcaster confronted the preachers and ended up with a broken leg and became part of a criminal investigation into alleged aggravated assault and mischief.
+The 33-year-old broadcaster, with local radio station Sportsnet 650, confronted the preachers — and ended up with a broken leg.

-Police say they were called to the scene about 8 p.m. and confirmed details of the confrontation near Davie and Thurlow streets in Vancouver's West End.
+As previously reported, police were called to the area near Davie and Thurlow streets in Vancouver's West End about 8 p.m.
+PT on Saturday.
+Police and witnesses confirmed the details of the confrontation.

-Witnesses said the preachers had become a common fixture off and on for weeks, and the city and police did little.
-As Morissette approached, he said he could see the faces of his neighbours and the effect this was having, especially on "older gay members of his community."
+Witnesses say the preachers had become a common fixture off and on for weeks, and that the city and police have done little.
+As Morissette approached, he says he could see the faces of his neighbours and the effect the anti-gay chants were having, especially on older members of the community.

-"Like hell, if I'm gonna let these hate-mongers come in and make my neighbours feel threatened and unsafe," he said.
+"Like hell if I'm going to let these hate-mongers come in and make my neighbours feel threatened and unsafe," he said.

-"I did not want this hate speech to be the sound track to our evening," he said, speaking to CBC from his hospital bed.
+"I did not want this hate speech to be the soundtrack to our evening," he said.

-First Morissette yelled and swore.
-Then, he says, he tried to turn down the sound system and snatched away the microphone.
+First Morissette says he yelled and swore.
+Then, he says, he tried to turn down the sound system and snatched away their microphone.

 "It was really easy to take because I'm bigger and stronger than them," he said.

 That's when, he says, one man jumped on his back and another put him in a wrestling lock from behind.
-Then, Morissette said, the man put a leg behind his and wrenched his body until leg bones "snapped."
+Then, Morissette said, the second man put a leg behind his and wrenched his body until the bones in his left leg "snapped."

 "He resorted to the dirtiest tactics imaginable," said Morissette.

 Morissette has two broken leg bones and a dislocated knee.
 A series of pins were inserted to stabilize his leg with an external metal rod.
-He will need surgery in about a week, after swelling and inflammation calms.
-He says he does not expect to be out of hospital for a few weeks at the least.
+He will need surgery in about a week, after the swelling goes down.
+He says he expects to be in hospital for a few weeks at the least.
 Full recovery could take years and he says he may need a metal plate in his leg.

-The men involved in the demonstration accused Morissette of attacking them and described their actions as defensive.
+The two other men were arrested at the scene.
+One of them has accused Morissette of attacking them and described their actions as defensive.

-Dorre Love, in a YouTube video, said he was one of the preachers involved in the confrontation Aug.
-22.
+Dorre Love, in a YouTube video, says he was one of the preachers.
+The identity of the other man has not been made public.

-"I was assaulted," Love said in the video.
+"I was assaulted," Love says in the video.
 "A gentleman took my mic out of my hands and tried to get away with it."

 Morissette said that he felt compelled to act, out of the warmth he's felt from his community and his concerns about the uptick in hate crimes he's seen during the pandemic.

-He admits during moments of intense pain, he's had moments of regret, but the outpouring of public support — including a GoFundMe campaign — has helped erase some of the self doubt.
+He admits, during moments of intense pain, he's had moments of regret.
+But the outpouring of public support — including a GoFundMe campaign — has helped erase some of the self doubt, he says.

-At one point during his treatment, he said, the nurse who was helping with treatment "put his hand on my arm and said thank you for sticking up for us."
+At one point during his treatment, he said, the nurse helping with treatment "put his hand on my arm and said 'Thank you for sticking up for us.'"

 "At a moment when I was in intense pain, to hear something like that, moved me to tears," said Morissette.